 Disabled Person Privileges

-Please review the below qualifications for a resident disability hunting and fishing license, a disabled person
+To qualify for a resident disability hunting and fishing license, a disabled person

 must present proof of residency and a certification of total permanent disability

-by the U.S. Veterans Administration (VA), any branch of the Armed Services or a
+by the U.S. Veterans Administration (VA), any branch of the Armed Services, or a

 Notice of Award from the Social Security Administration (SSA) for Supplemental Security